brandur/sorg/content/drafts/river.md

 #image = "/assets/images/river/ten-waterfalls.jpg"
 location = "San Francisco"
 published_at = 2023-11-14T09:47:16-08:00
-title = "River, a Fast Job Queue for Go and Postgres"
+title = "River: a Fast, Robust Job Queue for Go + Postgres"
 +++

 Years ago I wrote about [my woes with a Postgres job queue](/postgres-queues), in which table bloat caused by long-running queries slowed down the workers' capacity to lock jobs as they hunted across millions of dead tuples before they found a live one.